Back to Results

 Carole T. Gee

-Carole T. Gee is a paleobotanist, botanist, and professor of paleontology at the University of Bonn in Germany.
-She is the author of Plants in Mesozoic Time: Morphological Innovations, Phylogeny, Ecosystems, and the coauthor of Fossilization: Understanding the Material Nature of Ancient Plants and Animals.
+Carole T. Gee is a paleobotanist, botanist, and associate professor of paleontology at the University of Bonn in Germany.
+She is the editor of Plants in Mesozoic Time: Morphological Innovations, Phylogeny, Ecosystems, and the lead editor of Fossilization: Understanding the Material Nature of Ancient Plants and Animals.

 Featured Contributor